Quality cover provided by BeSmart

 Thanks to the higher energy density of oil (when compared to natural gas), they are able to achieve at least 95% efficiency when it comes to turning fuel into heat.

-Our verdict is that if you aren’t hooked up to natural gas and your home has the required fuel tank set up then this may be worth considering for your home and water heating needs.
+If you aren’t hooked up to natural gas and your home has the required fuel tank set up then this may be worth considering for your home and water heating needs.

 If you are living the dream life in the middle of the woods, a solid fuel boiler may be the option for you.
 You can throw in wood, coal, or fuel pellets to make it work.